smintio/Portals-Components-SDK/Tools/Portals-SDK-PublishComponent-CLI/Release/README.md

 For a development environment only, the component will be compiled using the debug profile.
 Others will use the release profile.

-Optionally the backend developers can register the tool as a global CLI tool.
+Optionally backend developers can register the tool as a global CLI tool.

-#### Install
+#### Register the tool as a global CLI tool

 1. Install as a global tool
     - dotnet tool install --global --add-source `<SMINT-IO-PRIVATE-SOURCE-FEED>` SmintIo.Portals.SDK.PublishComponent.CLI
 1. Confirm the message